eth-applied-research-group/blog/content/post/nye-proof-specs.md

 {{< figure src="/img/nye-proof-specs/better-error.png" >}}

-Second, explicitly defined invariants in both the specs and their executable versions make formal verification simpler, helping spot conflicts as the protocol grows complex.
+Second, explicitly defined invariants in both the specs and their executable versions make **formal verification simpler**, helping spot conflicts as the protocol grows complex.
 Hopefully, implementation teams will keep enriching specs with any new invariants they find along the way—it's a win-win.

 Specs shouldn't whisper invariants.
-They should yell them.
+They should _yell_ them.

 ## References